Back to Reference

 Cost-benefit analysis

 Evaluate the total cost of ownership, considering licensing fees, maintenance, and the potential costs saved from automated security management.
-Investing in the right tools upfront often results in significant savings by preventing data breaches and compliance penalties.
+Investing in the right tools upfront often results in significant savings by preventing data breaches and compliance penalties, especially when the cost of the average data breach is estimated at US$3.3 million.

 Vendor evaluation framework